Backdooring MP3 Files

 <embed src="presentation.mov" autoplay="true" qtnext="javascript:alert('backdoored')"/>

 Upon execution the media link presented above will display a harmless message to the user.
-Bear in mind that a lot more dangerous things can be done.
+Keep in mind that a lot more dangerous things can be done.
 For more information about the impact of such an attack check the AttackAPI - a toolkit designed to test browser related issues.

 To sum up, .qtl files can contain malicious JavaScript code that can takeover some important network device when executed for example.
 That’s not the end of the story though.
 Because of its flexibility QuickTime doesn’t mind if Media Link (.qtl) files end with .mp3, .mp4, .m4a or even .mov.
 For example the following XML can be saved as .mp3 and once opened in QuickTime a harmless message will be prompted to the user: